dotnet/docs-maui/docs/deployment/index.md

 - **Conditional compilation symbols**

   Specifies symbols on which to perform conditional compilation.
-Separate symbols with a semi-colon (`;`).
+Separate symbols with a semicolon `;`.
 Symbols can be broken up into target platforms

 - **Platform target**